-🌣 TIP: The Windows key 📲 on a keyboard or the Windows button 📲 on a tablet allows you to quickly return to the Start screen from an open app or the Windows desktop.
+🔆 TIP: The Windows key 📲 on a keyboard allows you to quickly return to the Start screen from an open app or the Windows desktop.
 Press the button or key again to return to the previous screen.

 NOTE: Depending on the country or region, your keyboard may have different keys and keyboard functions than those discussed in this section.